Nobel Peace Prize 2012

 The day ended that evening with the traditional Nobel Banquet at the Grand Hotel in Oslo in honour of the Nobel Peace Prize Laureates, which also the Royal Couple and the Crown Prince Couple attended.

-Tonight, Crown Prince Haakon and Crown Princess Mette-Marit will attend the Nobel Peace Prize Concert at Oslo Spektrum, which will be co-hosted by actors Sarah Jessica Parker and Gerard Butler.Filed under Norwegian Royals
+Tonight, Crown Prince Haakon and Crown Princess Mette-Marit will attend the Nobel Peace Prize Concert at Oslo Spektrum, which will be co-hosted by actors Sarah Jessica Parker and Gerard Butler.Filed under Norway

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, European Union, Harald V, Nobel Prize, Princess Ingrid Alexandra, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, European Union, Harald V of Norway, Nobel Prize, Princess Ingrid Alexandra of Norway, Queen Sonja of Norway.